axioscode/generator-axios/generators/app/templates/_README.md

 # The Axios Graphics Kit
-This is Axios' toolkit for making static interactive graphics that can be embedded in our news stream.
+This project was created with `generator-axios`, Axios' yeoman generator for making static interactive graphics that can be embedded in our news stream.
+This documentation will help you work with the graphics rig to make awesome internet things.

-## Starting a New Project

-### Prerequisites
-The Interactive Toolkit assumes you have Gulp and Node installed.

-### Bootstrapping your Project

-1. `npm install`
-2. `gulp serve`
+**Note** — You may also want to look at the documentation for the generator for some additional understanding of what each of the files in this project does and how they all work together.

 ### Configuration
+Most of this configuration should be accomplished already if you set up this project with `yo axios`.
+If you want to understand more of what's happening, here's some information.

 The primary place to configure your project is `project.config.js` in the root directory.
 This is where you define where on S3 your project will live (this is important for how the rig handles static URLs when building for production).
 There is also some configuration stuff that happens in `/gulp/config.js` so if you're changing the names of folders or putting things where the rig doesn't expect them to be, that might be where you can fix that problem.

+### Working with Google Drive
+explanantino goes here.

+#### Setting your Credentials
+instructions here.

+#### Adding files
+explain `gulp gdrive:add` here

+#### Updating Copy
+instructinos here

-### Setting up S3
+### Working with S3

+#### Setting your Credentials
 To publish to S3 you'll need to create an `axios` profile in your `~/.aws/credentials` file.
 You will need to have the aws command line tools installed to do this (`pip install awscli`).
 To set up your credentials, simply run:

 ```bash